NuGet/docs.microsoft.com-nuget/docs/tools/Package-Manager-Console.md

   - "vs.nuget.packagemanager.console"
 ---

-# Install and use packages using PowerShell in Visual Studio
+# Install and manage packages using PowerShell in Visual Studio

 The NuGet Package Manager Console is built into Visual Studio on Windows version 2012 and later.
 (It is not included with Visual Studio for Mac or Visual Studio Code.)